 At some point during my long relationship with Japan, I struck upon the idea that whenever I visit, I should look up the calendar of festivals, as they’re always on somewhere.
 Our visit to Japan this year coincided with the Sanja Matsuri.
 When I learned this some months before we went, it dredged up some sketchy imagery from the memory banks of a festive mass of sweat and muscle and toil, spilling through streets beneath these hoisted ornate wooden and gilded constructions, what I now know as Omikoshi.

 Like my old National Geographics and my Unique Cars, I held onto those magazines for years.
 I don’t recall exactly when I parted with them, but I hope they found their way into another pair of hands and eyes to fill with wonder.
-Since then I’ve had the privilege to visit many of those amazing places over the years, including Melbourne.
+Since then I’ve had the privilege to visit many of those amazing places, including Melbourne.

 With traces of ink from those magazines still on my fingers, I flew into Narita for the fist time in September 1993, to meet Natsuko and some other friends who’d returned to Japan after their year or so studying English in Canberra.
-Straight off the plane they took me to Asakusa.
-This place was practically the first thing I experienced in Japan.
+Straight off the plane they took me to Asakusa, so this place was my very first experience of Japan.
 I’ve been back a few times over the years.
-It’s one of those Tokyo must-see places for international visitors, but it’s also an important place for the people of Tokyo.
+It’s one of Tokyo’s must-see places for international visitors, but it’s also an important place for the people of Tokyo.

-When I told my brother-in-law, Hiroaki Yamaguchi, I wanted to go to Sanja Matsuri, among other things, he told me I’d probably see Yakuza there at Asakusa.
+When I told my brother-in-law, Hiroaki Yamaguchi, I wanted to go to Sanja Matsuri, he told me I’d probably see Yakuza.
 During the festival, teams from different neighbourhoods take turns carrying the Omikoshi, mobile shrines, through the streets.
 My mother-in-law, Hatsue, remenisced about being among the throngs lifting the Omikoshi when she was a young woman, and she pulled out some old photos of Hiroaki as a kid, when he hoisted the childrens’ Omikoshi.